yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-010_Country_Field_Only_Alphabetic_Allowed.md

 ## 🧪 Test Steps
 1. Open Add New Address form
 2. Enter numeric value in Country field (e.g., 12345)
+3. Fill all other required fields
-3. Click on "Submit"
+4. Click on "Submit"

 ---